cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 ------
 Build an analysis that incorporates a **BioMetaDB** project.

-The topics covered in this blog are provided in a script in your **MetaSanity** installation in the `Accessories` directory.
+The script that we will generate in this blog is in your **MetaSanity** installation in the `Accessories` directory should you wish to complete the analysis without this mini-lesson in Python scripting.

 In this blog, we will be: